kulak-at/welcome-to-the-cyberspace/README.md

 This is a repository for "Welcome to the cyberspace" - the videogame created in 13kb for JS13kGame 2018 challenge.

+Google Chrome recommended (some minor audio artifacts on Firefox might happen).

 ## [Play the game](https://kulak-at.github.io/welcome-to-the-cyberspace)

 ## [Download Zip File (12695 bytes)](https://github.com/kulak-at/welcome-to-the-cyberspace/raw/master/build.zip)

 # Description
-Fight with the cybernetic hordes and restore the connection to the real world in this isometric retro-style cyberspace shooter.
+Fight with the cybernetic hordes of enemies and restore the connection to the real world in this isometric retro-style cyberspace shooter.
 Can you beat them?

+Play with your keyboard or a controller!

 # Controls